-The court rules allow either party to ask the other to 'vouch', i.e. prove the accuracy of, any or all items listed in their Affidavit of means.
+The court rules allow either party to ask the other to 'vouch', i.e. prove the accuracy of, any or all items listed in their affidavit of means (applicant or respondent).
 In a contested case, where there may not be a high degree of trust, it is not unusual for either side to make such requests of each other.

 Further progress in resolving the case must generally wait until both sides are satisfied with the responses they have received - however, the degree and depth of investigation embarked upon must also be 'reasonable' relative to the requirements of the case.